-Bylaws regarding committees of directors As permitted by the NRS, the New Bylaws provide that in The Current Bylaws do not contain a the absence or disqualification of any member of a corresponding provision. committee, the member or members thereof present at any meeting and not disqualified from voting, whether or not constituting a quorum, may unanimously appoint another member of the Board of Directors to act at the meeting in place of such absent or disqualified member.
-Bylaws regarding forum adjudication for The New Bylaws provide that the Eighth Judicial District The Current Charter provides that, to the fullest disputes Court of Clark County, Nevada, shall be the sole and extent permitted by law, the Court of Chancery of exclusive forum for certain categories of actions brought Delaware shall be the sole and exclusive forum for by stockholders as specified in new Bylaws.
-(1) any derivative action or proceeding brought on behalf of the corporation, (2) any action asserting a claim of breach of a fiduciary duty owed by any director or officer of the corporation to the corporation or the corporation's stockholders, (3) any action asserting a claim against the corporation arising pursuant to any provision of the General Corporation Law or the corporation's Certificate of Incorporation or Bylaws, or (4) any action asserting a claim against the corporation governed by the internal affairs doctrine.
+Bylaws regarding committees of directors As permitted by the NRS, the New Bylaws provide that in the absence or disqualification of any member of a committee, the member or members thereof present at any meeting and not disqualified from voting, whether or not constituting a quorum, may unanimously appoint another member of the Board of Directors to act at the meeting in place of such absent or disqualified member.
+Bylaws regarding forum adjudication for disputes District Court of Clark County, Nevada, shall be the sole and exclusive forum for certain The Current Charter provides that, to the fullest extent permitted by law, the Court of Chancery of Delaware shall be the sole and exclusive forum for (1) any derivative action or proceeding brought on behalf of the corporation, (2) any action asserting a claim of breach of a fiduciary duty owed by any director or officer of the corporation to the corporation or the corporation's stockholders, (3) any action asserting a claim against the corporation arising pursuant to any provision of the General Corporation Law or the corporation's Certificate of Incorporation or Bylaws, or (4) any action asserting a claim against the corporation governed by the internal affairs doctrine.